-- 1 When designing, constructing and operating nuclear installations, preventive and protective measures must be taken in accordance with internationally accepted principles.
-These measures shall include the use of high-quality components, safety barriers, multiple and automated safety systems, the formation of a suitable organisation with qualified personnel, and the fostering of a strong safety awareness. - 2 Preparation must be made for the implementation of emergency protection measures to limit the extent of damage in the event that dangerous quantities of radioactive substances should be released into the environment. - 3 Security measures must be taken in order to prevent any interference with the safety of nuclear installations and nuclear materials through unauthorised acts or the theft of nuclear materials.
-If required, such measures shall be classified. - 4 The Federal Council shall stipulate which preventive and protective measures are required.
+- When designing, constructing and operating nuclear installations, preventive and protective measures must be taken in accordance with internationally accepted principles.
+These measures shall include the use of high-quality components, safety barriers, multiple and automated safety systems, the formation of a suitable organisation with qualified personnel, and the fostering of a strong safety awareness. - Preparation must be made for the implementation of emergency protection measures to limit the extent of damage in the event that dangerous quantities of radioactive substances should be released into the environment. - Security measures must be taken in order to prevent any interference with the safety of nuclear installations and nuclear materials through unauthorised acts or the theft of nuclear materials.
+If required, such measures shall be classified. - The Federal Council shall stipulate which preventive and protective measures are required.

-Chapter 3: Nuclear Goods
+Chapter 3 Nuclear Goods

-1 Anyone who handles nuclear materials is obliged to obtain a licence from the authority designated by the Federal Council.
+Anyone who handles nuclear materials is obliged to obtain a licence from the authority designated by the Federal Council.

-- a. handling or using any materials or equipment intended for, or required for the use of nuclear energy; - the export or brokerage of technology in accordance with Article 3 letter h, number 3.
+- The Federal Council may impose a licensing obligation for: - a. handling or using any materials or equipment intended for, or required for the use of nuclear energy; - the export or brokerage of technology in accordance with Article 3 letter h, number 3. - Licences shall be valid for a limited period only. - The Federal Council shall regulate the licensing procedure.